vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/SlidingWindowMaximum/benchmark/docs/bm_result.md

 ### Simple solution (trivial?)

-The solution to the problem was presented at the lecture of 16/09/2020, and the solution presented are three, described below.
+The solutions to solve the problem were presented at the lecture of 16/09/2020, and the solutions presented are three, described below.

 The simple (trivial) solution presented at the lesson use two **for**, and a C++ implementation is reported below